oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ]{.MsoHyperlink}or [Function invocation](#sec_InvokingaFunction)
 request.

-Batch requests are submitted as a single HTTP [POST]{.Datatype} request to the batch endpoint of a service, located at the URL [\$batch]{.Datatype} relative to the service root.
+Batch requests are submitted as a single HTTP `POST` request to the batch endpoint of a service, located at the URL `$batch` relative to the service root.

 Individual requests within a batch request are evaluated according to the same semantics used when the request appears outside the context of